VergilUa/SpeedTreev6HDRP_ASE_Port/README.md

 - Vertex shader complete;
 - Most of the code is represented as ASE node graph / functions or custom expression injects.
 - Time is controlled via ShaderTimeControlExample;
-- Smoothness and Metallic can be tweaked
+- Smoothness and Metallic can be tweaked via inspector;

-(No mask maps.
+(No mask maps though.
 Can be added pretty easily, just swap output for the tex sampler)

 Which should (in theory) simplify heavylifting done to port / change shader for other pipelines (e.g. URP)